Mai0313/Mentor/docs/Oscillator/Oscillator_parsed.md

 Here is the image describtion:
 ```
-The image is a logo for Texas Instruments, a well-known technology company.
+The image is the logo of Texas Instruments, a well-known technology company.
 The logo consists of two main elements: a graphic symbol and the company name.

 1. **Graphic Symbol**: On the left side of the logo, there is a stylized representation of the state of Texas.
-Within this outline, there are the letters "T" and "I" arranged in a way that they overlap and integrate with the shape of Texas.
-The design is simple and modern, using clean lines and a monochromatic color scheme.
+Within this outline, there is a combination of the letters "T" and "I" which stand for Texas Instruments.
+The "T" is positioned above the "I" and both letters are integrated into the shape of Texas.

-2. **Company Name**: To the right of the graphic symbol, the words "TEXAS INSTRUMENTS" are written in a bold, serif font.
-The text is in uppercase letters, which gives it a strong and professional appearance.
-The color of the text matches the graphic symbol, maintaining a cohesive look.
+2. **Company Name**: To the right of the graphic symbol, the words "TEXAS INSTRUMENTS" are written in a bold, uppercase serif font.
+The text is black and the font is clean and professional, reflecting the company's established and reputable image.

-Overall, the logo is clean, professional, and easily recognizable, reflecting the company's long-standing reputation in the technology and electronics industry.
+The overall design is simple yet distinctive, effectively combining the geographic reference to Texas with the company's initials.
 ```

 *Jaskaran Atwal*